What is flight simulator training and how does it work?

 - The FAA allows 2.5 hours to be counted towards the Private Pilot requirements, and 10 hours towards the Instrument rating requirements.

 - The real benefit lies in reducing the amount of time required to train in the aircraft.
 Most students require more than the FAA minimum hours before they are ready for the checkride.
-Spending some of those extra hours in the simulator at a far lower cost will help save money and keep your training on track when weather or maintenance cancel flights.
+Spending some of those extra hours in the simulator at a far lower cost will help save money and keep your training on track.
+See how the savings add up.

 How much does simulator training cost?

-When you compare that $55/hr simulator rate to the typical $160-$180/hr cost of renting an aircraft, and factor in that you can accomplish far more training in one simulator hour than in the same time in the air, the value is clear.
+When you compare that to the typical $170-$200+/hr cost of renting an aircraft, the value is clear.
 You get more learning, in less time, at a fraction of the cost.
+Compare the costs side-by-side.

 Can I log instrument approaches in the simulator?